Dance Organizations: Operating

 - Financial and statistical reports must be submitted through Canadian Arts Data / Données sur les arts au Canada (CADAC) before the deadline.

-- 2022 is the next deadline open to new applicants to this program.
+- 2026 will be the next deadline open to new applicants to this program.

 - dance companies that create and produce work by professional choreographers with professional dancers.
 The company must pay fees to dancers for rehearsals and performances.